-I love teaching psychology.
-Not only do I get to teach students about how the brain works, as well as how people think and behave, but I also get to help them develop skills they will use regularly in the future.
-One of the most useful things we learn as behavioural scientists is to be critical consumers of information.
-I see it as my job to get students excited about psychology by making it relatable to their everyday life.
+Getting a degree in psychology not only means learning about how the brain works, as well as how people think and behave, but it is also an opportunity to develop skills that can and will be used regularly in the future.
+In fact, one of the most useful things we learn as behavioural scientists is to be critical consumers of information.
+In her teaching, Veronica believes it is her job to get students excited about psychology by making it relatable to their everyday life.

 What's Love Got To Do With It?
 Understanding Romantic Relationships